Breaststroke: History

-The history of breaststroke goes back to the Stone Age, as for example pictures in the Cave of Swimmers near Wadi Sora in the southwestern part of Egypt near Libya.
+The history of breaststroke could go back to the Stone Age, as possibly indicated by images in the Cave of the Swimmers near Wadi Sora in the southwestern part of Egypt near Libya.
 The leg action of the breaststroke may have originated by imitating the swimming action of frogs.
 Depictions of a variant of breaststroke are found in Babylonian bas-relief and Assyrian wall drawings.

 In 1538, Nicolas Wynman, a German professor of languages and poetry, wrote the first swimming book, Colymbetes.
 His goal was not to promote exercise, but rather to reduce the dangers of drowning.
 Nevertheless, the book contained a good, methodical approach to learning breaststroke.

 In 1696, the French author and poet Melchisédech Thévenot wrote The Art of Swimming, describing a breaststroke very similar to the modern breaststroke.
 The book (Benjamin Franklin became one of its readers) popularized this technique.

 In 1774, following a series of drownings, English physician John Zehr of the Society for the Recovery of Persons Apparently Drowned began giving public speeches and demonstrations to teach proper swimming technique.
 He is said to have helped to popularize breaststroke, noting the ease with which it could be learned and swum.

 In the pre-Olympic era, competitive swimming in Europe started around 1800, mostly using breaststroke.
 A watershed event was a swimming competition in 1844 in London, notable for the participation of some Native Americans.
 While the British raced using breaststroke, the Native Americans swam a variant of the front crawl.
 The British continued to swim only breaststroke until 1873.

-Captain Matthew Webb was the first man to swim the English channel (between England and France), in 1875.
+Captain Matthew Webb was the first man to swim the English Channel (between England and France), in 1875.
 He used breaststroke, swimming 21.26 miles (34.21 km) in 21 hours and 45 minutes.

 The 1904 Summer Olympics in St. Louis, Missouri, were the first Olympics to feature a separate breaststroke competition, over a distance of 440 yards (402 m).
 These games differentiated breaststroke, backstroke, and freestyle.